serokell/coffer/CONTRIBUTING.md

 ## Legal

-We want to make sure that our projects come with correct licensing information and that this information is machine-readable, thus we are following the [REUSE Practices][reuse] – feel free to click the link and read about them, but, basically, it all boils down to the following:
+We want to make sure that our projects come with correct licensing information and that this information is machine-readable, thus we are following the <!-- xrefcheck: ignore link -->
+[REUSE Practices][reuse] – feel free to click the link and read about them, but, basically, it all boils down to the following: